 ANDALUCÍA - GRANADA - PREMIOS ANDALUCÍA DE GASTRONOMÍA 2022 - DAY 1

-We had been invited to attend "The Festival of Andalusian Gastronomy 2020" which, unfortunately, was cancelled in March 2020 due to the start of the covid-19 restrictions.
-We now fast forward two years and we are here now in March 2022.
+We had been invited to attend "The Festival of Andalusian Gastronomy 2020", which, unfortunately, was cancelled in March 2020 due to the start of the COVID-19 restrictions.
+We now fast-forward two years to March 2022.

-After meeting the group at the Hotel Abades Nevada Palace de Granada, we board the coach for our first visit, which is a visit to the Costa Tropical (where there are dozens of beaches and small coves with crystal clear water and 320 days of sunshine per year.
-It has an average annual temperature of 20 degrees and is within the 73 kilometres of coastline of the province of Granada.
+After meeting the group at the Hotel Abades Nevada Palace de Granada, we board the coach for our first visit to the Costa Tropical (where there are dozens of beaches and small coves with crystal-clear water and 320 days of sunshine per year).
+It has an average annual temperature of 20 degrees and is located within 73 kilometres of the coastline of the province of Granada.

 We had a walk around the vast production plant.

 We were then taken into the information arena.
-After the informative lecture, we were offered many of the Cooperative’s wonderful produce to taste, some of which were stunning.
+After the informative lecture, we were offered many of the Cooperative's excellent produce to taste, some of which were stunning.

 Extremely sweet tomatoes.